The Centenary Methodist Church

 Church By No Comments

-Popularly known as the Red Church, The Centenary Methodist Church was constructed in 1902 in the Fatehganj in the residency area of the city.
-The site where the present building of the Church stands now had an old church built in the 1880s.
-Later this building was expanded and made into the present building with a donation of 500 silver coins from Maharaja Sayajirao Gaekwad III.
+Popularly known as the Red Church, the Centenary Methodist Church stands prominently in the Fatehganj residency area of Baroda.
+Constructed in 1902, the church was built on the site of an earlier church established in the 1880s.
+The current building was completed with the generous donation of 500 silver coins from Maharaja Sayajirao Gaekwad III, transforming the original structure into the grand edifice we see today.

 Author